+Figure 9 compares the GDP response in the SVAR presented in Pereira and Wemans (but extending the sample to the last quarter of 2012, in order to eliminate the gap in the sample period)19 with the results in Figure 4 above where shocks are allowed to be non-permanent and thus more comparable with those in SVARs.
 Although both methodologies yield negative effects on GDP, the difference between the results is statistically significant, with the GDP response in the SVAR reaching a maximum of -0.3 percent against -2.4 percent in this study.
-When taxes are broken down, the point estimates of the GDP responses diverge both for direct and indirect tax shocks.
-However, more so in the second case as the response hovers around zero in the SVAR while the point estimates are always strongly negative in the narrative approach (though also lacking statistical significance).
+When taxes are broken down, the point GDP responses differ both for direct and indirect tax shocks.
+However, more so in the second case as the response hovers around zero in the SVAR, while the point estimates are always strongly negative in the narrative approach (though also lacking statistical significance).